-Hey there TGP buddies!
-You may remember a few weeks ago when I posted about my brother-in-law bringing his backyard bees to our property.
-I’m happy to report that they have settled in and are happily pollinating away.
+Hey there friends!
+You may remember a few weeks ago when I wrote about my brother-in-law bringing his backyard bees to our property.
+I'm happy to report that they have settled in and are happily pollinating away.

 First let me say that I subscribe to An Oregon Cottage and have been a follower for many years (ahh, thanks, Zack!)
-When my hives were mentioned here at a Tuesday Garden Party a few weeks ago, I enjoyed reading all the comments and wanted to give more information about keeping bees:
+When my hives were mentioned here a few weeks ago, I enjoyed reading all the comments and wanted to give more information about keeping bees:

-Seven important considerations if you are interested in keeping a hive (or two!) of your own:
+7 important considerations if you are interested in keeping bee hives of your own:

 1. Many people commented on how much time it would take to be a beekeeper.
 In reality, the less you open the beehive and disturb the bees, the better off and more productive they will be.
 Hive inspection should last between 10 and 15 minutes and be done no more than 6 to 8 times a year.
 Obviously a couple hours will be spent harvesting all the honey on a hot day towards the end of August (in the Willamette Valley).
 But the harvest time is exciting and time seems to fly by with every frame of honey that is “spun out” in a honey extractor and collected in jars to be enjoyed all year long.

 2. Another myth about bees is that they are dangerous.
 People unfortunately often group honeybees in the same category as wasps, hornets and yellow jackets.
 Honey bees are inherently a docile insect.
 Their last intention is to sting someone.
 They sting out of defense and will not “attack” an innocent bystander.

 3. Honeybees are vital to our food supply.
 Roughly 60% of the fruits and vegetables we rely on to feed our families need honey bee pollination.